Alumni Profile: Kat Wojtylak

 What advice would you give current students?

 “I would say, never rely on anyone else to get you where you want to go in life.
 College is a time to find who you are and it will allow you to make mistakes and learn from them relatively quickly.
-That's why when you can learn who you are and find your strengths, you'll better be able to thrive and get more out of it.
+That's where you can learn who you are and find your strengths, which will make you better able to thrive and get more out of it.
 This same determination will set you up later in life for finding the job and industry you desire.
 If you rest on your laurels and expect handouts, you'll be sorely disappointed.”